How to: Reference a strong-named assembly

 The process for referencing types or resources in a strong-named assembly is usually transparent.
 You can make the reference either at compile time (early binding) or at run time.

-A compile-time reference occurs when you indicate to the compiler that your assembly explicitly references another assembly.
+A compile-time reference occurs when you indicate to the compiler that the assembly to be compiled explicitly references another assembly.
 When you use compile-time referencing, the compiler automatically gets the public key of the targeted strong-named assembly and places it in the assembly reference of the assembly being compiled.

 A strong-named assembly can only use types from other strong-named assemblies.
 Otherwise, the security of the strong-named assembly would be compromised.